 Brother has a dedicated Corporate Solutions Team whose sole purpose is to work with companies to discuss complete technology packages tailored to the specific needs of a workspace.
 Headed by Luke Howard, Brother International Australia’s Commercial Market Development Channel Manager, the team is dedicated to delivering top of the range products and solutions to assist customers in meeting their evolving business needs.
 The team will endeavour to better understand your print environment and come up with a suite of products to improve your workflow.
 Our products are compatible/integrated with multiple software packages used in the healthcare industry including Cerner, EPIC and Meditech.

-Brother’s Professional Monochrome Laser range is available at different price points and feature sets.
+The range are monochrome laser printers available at different price points and feature sets.
 The range is comprised of Multi-Function printers as part of the MFC series and dedicated printers in the HL series.
 The MFC series has three models namely the MFC-L5755DW, MFC-L6700DW and the MFC-L6900DW in ascending order of price.
 The Printer series has four models being the HL-L5100DN, HL-L5200DW, HL-L6200DW and the HL-L6400DW, again, in ascending order of price.
 Starting from a base machine, each new model has additional features, faster speeds and different connectivity options.
 The top tier machines for the Multi-Function and the Printer Monochrome Laser ranges contain the highest level of innovation on offer with unique technologies perfectly suited to the healthcare industry.

-The flagship Multi-Function printer is the MFC-L6900DW which clocks in at a blistering 50ppm.
+The top of the range Multi-Function printer is the MFC-L6900DW which clocks in at a blistering 50ppm and has an RRP of $1799.
 It can be built as a floor standing model with 6 optional trays, a 12.3cm touchscreen and 80 page document feeder.
 It has 1GB of memory and comes with the added connectivity of Near Field Communication which allows for extra security features and copy tracking.
-It uses an ultra-high yield toner at up to 20,000 pages and has optional extras available like a mailbox stacker/sorter.
+It uses ultra-high yield toner at up to 20,000 pages and has optional extras available like a mailbox stacker/sorter.
 This unit would be ideal for a workgroup environment or printing room but will also work brilliantly in a smaller practice or nursing home office.

 The HL-L6400DW can also be built as a floor standing workhorse which can pump out prints at a rate of 50 pages per minute and has USB host functionality to be used in conjunction with card readers.
 It has a user-friendly 4.6cm touchscreen and fast processing thanks to its 512MB of memory.
 When it comes to connectivity, it has both wired and wireless Ethernet and Near Field Communication compatibility.
 Like its Multi-Function cousin, it takes advantage of an ultra-high yield toner, can use up to five paper trays (520 input/ 250 output) and is compatible with mailbox stacker/sorter attachments.